3 Impactful Ways to Support a Transgender Loved One

 This one is so simple and means so much to a trans person.
 Train yourself to use their self-identified name and pronouns when speaking to, about, or interacting with that person and while talking about them to others.
 This is an opportunity to demonstrate your acceptance of who they are.
 At a glance, it might seem inconsequential but for a trans person, it can be incredibly validating.

 - Establish yourself as an unwavering source of support.

 Given the day-to-day challenges the trans population faces, it’s common for trans people to feel alone and isolated.
 To combat this, cis-gender family and friends should resolve to serve as an exclusively positive source of support for trans loved ones; demonstrate a vested interest in their life; spend time with them and make yourself available to listen when they are struggling and need help.

-If you are struggling to understand and accept a trans loved one for who they are or have any questions about gender and gender identity, contact me directly at the contact information provided below.
+If you are struggling to understand and accept a trans loved one for who they are or have any questions about gender and gender identity, call The Center for Relationship Health at 248-399-7447.